Al-Quds University’s Commitment to Carbon Reduction Targets by 2050

 Monitoring, Reporting, and Accountability

-In 2024, we published our first annual Sustainability Performance Report, outlining emissions trends, challenges, and success stories.
+• In 2024, the first annual Sustainability Performance Report was published, detailing emissions trends, challenges, and achievements.

 Looking Ahead